 The most significant threat to the confidentiality of email messages is human error.
 It may result in unintentional exposure of data as email inadvertently gets sent to the wrong recipient.

 The good news is that if you use secure email encryption, it scrambles the contents of an email so that only those with an access key or password can unscramble and read it.
 Authentication of the secure email recipient decreases the risk of data exposure by human error even further.

 An example from real life; a social services staff member emails a file containing sensitive personal data of 153 individuals to the wrong email address.
 As the email was not encrypted every recipient of the email could access the content.
 Subsequently, 153 individuals' personal data was exposed.

-One way to safeguard and prevent such human error is to use an email protection solution that offers Data Loss Prevention (DLP) technology.
+One way to safeguard and prevent such human error is to use a secure email protection solution that offers Data Loss Prevention (DLP) technology.
 DLP solutions not only know how to prevent data leaks but also automatically categorize email messages and attachments based on their contents.
-If the material comes from, for example, social services and the message includes social security numbers, it can be classified as confidential communication which is always sent encrypted.
+If the material comes from, for example, social services and the message includes social security numbers, it can be classified as confidential communication in which the secure email is always sent encrypted.